Perturbations in Quantum Cosmology: The Continuum Limit in Fourier Space: Conclusion

 \acknowledgments

-The authors are grateful to D. Martín de Blas and J. Olmedo for discussions.
+The authors are grateful to D. Mart\'{\i}n de Blas and J. Olmedo for discussions.
 This work was supported by Project.
 No. MINECO FIS2014-54800-C2-2-P and Project.
 No. MINECO FIS2017-86497-C2-2-P from Spain.